-Join Alex Theedom for an in-depth discussion in this video @Consumes and @Produces, part of RESTful Service with JAX-RS 2.0.
+Join Alex Theedom for an in-depth discussion in this video @Consumes and @Produces, part of Java EE: RESTful Service with JAX-RS 2.0.

 - [Instructor] All resource methods can consume and produce content of almost any type.
 If you make a post request to a URI such as API slash books the rest API expects the HTTP body to contain a pay load that represents the resource it should create.
 This resource can be represented using any media type.
 Although typically it will be represented in either JSON or XML.
 Well it could be plain text, binary or a custom format.
 It doesn't matter, as long as there is a method in the resource class that can consume that media type.

 So the question is, how does the resource class know the methods media type and how does it select the right method to deal with it?
 Well, in the header of the HTTP request, there is a content type field that specifies the media type.
 And on the other end, the server end, the resource class has a method annotated with the matching type.
 So for example, if a request has a content type set to application JSON, the resource method that consumes this request is the method annotated with the same type.
 And likewise, if the content type were application XML, the method annotated media type application XML would handle that request.